Oak Street Health is now a part of CVS Health. Read More

 • Replace appliances with frayed electrical cords

-• Install a smoke detector (and make sure it has working batteries twice a year)
+• Install a smoke detector (and make sure it has working batteries twice a year) in accordance with guidelines from the National Fire Protection Association.

 • Prevent scalding by setting the thermostat of the water heater to no higher than 120 degrees Fahrenheit